Pontiac Bandit: Plot

 Charles Boyle (Joe Lo Truglio) returns to the precinct in a scooter after recovering from being shot.

 Rosa Diaz (Stephanie Beatriz) introduces Jake Peralta (Andy Samberg) to an identity thief, Doug Judy (Craig Robinson).
 Judy has information regarding the "Pontiac Bandit," a criminal Peralta has been seeking for a long time.
 Judy arranges a meeting with the Bandit and agrees to wear a wire under police surveillance.
 However, Judy fails to give the police a pre-arranged sign and they raid the place.
-They discover that the "Pontiac Bandit" is actually Judy's barber (London Kim).
-Judy then calls them and reveals that he is the real Pontiac Bandit.
+They initially believe that the "Pontiac Bandit" is Judy's barber (London Kim).
+However, when cornering him, Judy calls them and reveals that he is the real Pontiac Bandit.
 Moreover, he is able to stage his own escape with the help of an accomplice.

-Raymond Holt (Andre Braugher) tries to find a home for two puppies.
+Raymond Holt (Andre Braugher) tries to find a home for two puppies from his neighbor's dog, but most of the squad members are unable to take them in.
 Meanwhile, the rest of the precinct is struggling to get used to an injured Boyle.
-Boyle decides to return home until he is better and takes the dogs in to keep him company.
+One by one each of them moves their work to the records room until they are discovered by Holt, who reprimands them for how they're treating Boyle.
+Boyle decides to return home until he is better and Holt gives him the puppies to keep him company.